-Local reactions include swelling.
+- Local reactions include swelling.
 You may find a subtle swelling on the vaccination site.
-After talking to your Veterinarian, you could ice the area, hot pack the area, or maybe even go for a little ride to help minimize the swelling.
-If the swelling gets larger and larger, it may actually be an abscess (pocket of infection).
+After talking to your veterinarian, you could ice the area, hot pack the area, or maybe even go for a little ride to help minimize the swelling.
+If the swelling gets larger and larger, it may actually be an abscess, which is a pocket of infection.

-There’s also a condition called purpura hemorrhagica which caused swelling in your horse’s face, belly, and legs.
+- There’s also a condition called purpura hemorrhagica which caused swelling in your horse’s face, belly, and legs.
 The capillaries in your horse start to bleed.
 This is very serious.
-Supportive care and Veterinary intervention is critical.
+Supportive care and veterinary intervention are critical.

 Hives are uncomfortable and can interfere with your horse’s breathing!

 - I should also remind you that every horse is different, and there are zillions of horses that never even notice they were vaccinated.